 What is Reverse Pyramid Training?

 Reverse pyramid training is a method of training that involves using starting with your heaviest weight and lowest reps.
 After each set the weight is lowered and the reps are increased for the following set.
-Typically, the weight is decreased by 10-15%.
-RPT plans rarely have more than 3 sets per lift as the first set should have been very heavy and difficult to finish.
-In most cases it would be an AMRAP (as many reps as possible).
+Typically, the weight is decreased by 10-15% for the lighter sets.
+Reverse Pyramid Training plans rarely have more than 3 sets per lift as the first set should have been very heavy and difficult to finish.
+In most cases the first set would be an AMRAP (as many reps as possible) and your heaviest set.